Real-Time Simulation of Asymmetry Generation in Fermion-Bubble Collisions: Symmetries

 \minisec{Charge-conjugation} There are actually two definitions of charge conjugation since any charge conjugation symmetry can be transformed into another by a discrete chiral transformation.
 To define the charge-conjugation symmetry $\Csym$, we first define unitary matrices $\Cmat_{\epsilon}$ $(\epsilon = \pm)$, such that

 for the Clifford algebra in even spacetime dimensions $D$.
 These matrices can be defined in any even dimension, and we refer the reader to Ref.~\cite{stone_gamma_2021} for a detailed pedagogical discussion.\footnote{In Ref.~\cite{stone_gamma_2021} the $C_{+}, C_{-}$ matrices are referred to as $T$ and $C$ matrices, respectively.} The action of $C_{\epsilon}$ on the ``fifth'' gamma matrix depends on the dimension, with $\eta_{5} = (-1)^{\frac{D}{2}}$.
-With this definition, a charge conjugation symmetry $\Csym$ acts on a spinor as
+With this definition, a charge conjugation symmetry $\Csym$ acts on a Dirac field operator $\psi(x)$ as

 where we used \cref{eq:Cmat-defn} to obtain the action on $\bar\psi$.
 We can check that either choice of $\epsilon = \pm$ leads to a symmetry of the fermion kinetic term, since it transforms as:

 On the other hand, a fermion mass term may not be invariant under this symmetry.
 A general fermion bilinear transforms as